sumgup/MySecondLife/_posts/2019-11-06-WhyUXDesignIsEssentialForSuccessOfYourBusinessFromDayOne.md

 ## Why do Startups fail?

 Let's start with failures, why do so many new business ideas fail to make it to the market.
-I would rely on an expert like Paul Graham.
+I would rely on an expert like [**Paul Graham**](http://www.paulgraham.com/).
 Paul is founder of YCombinator which is an incubator and resulted in startups like Airbnb, Stripe, Dropbox and lot more.

 > "There's just one mistake that kills startups: not making something users want.
 If you make something users want, you'll probably be fine, whatever else you do or don't do.
 And if you don't make something users want, then you're dead, whatever else you do or don't do."
 >